What exactly does Customer Experience (CX) mean?

 The digital revolution is creating a new overall experience, altering our everyday moments.
 Building relationships are essential in today’s digitalized environment.
 Gone are the days when communicating with your customers was primarily a human experience.

-Customer experience (CX) refers to interactions between a consumer and an enterprise throughout their business relationship.
-An interaction which includes awareness, purchases, service, discovery and advocacy.
-A business cannot thrive or survive without its customers, which is why companies are emphasizing on how to gain new customers and perhaps more importantly, retain the existing ones by using customer experience strategies.
+A business cannot thrive or survive without its customers, which is why companies are emphasizing how to gain new customers and perhaps more importantly, retain the existing ones by using customer experience strategies.

 Ways to improve customer experience (CX)